MicrosoftDocs/dynamics365smb-docs/financials/financials-requirements.md

 ms.author: edupont

 ---
-# Minimum Requirements for Using Dynamics 365, Business edition
+# Minimum Requirements for Using Finance and Operations, Business edition
 Before you access [!INCLUDE[d365fin](includes/d365fin_md.md)], we recommend that you verify that your computer or mobile device meets or exceeds the minimum system requirements for the product.
 This article lists the requirements.

 ## Browsers